Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **B"orientationType=zaxis[:I:J:K]|no|verticalUp[:angle|path]|verticalDown[:angle|path]|full[:qw:qi:qj:qk]"**
 The parameter defines how the robot shall behave in respect to orientation information.
 It can not change the physical properties of the robot, i. e. the setting will fail if the printer doesn't support the required mode.
 E. g. a cartesian printer cannot change orientation, so setting to full makes no sense.
 * default is zaxis, where only the Z axis is relevant and is optionally tilted by IJK vector values.
 IJK vector values are explained on the orientation page.
-If no IJK values are set, (0 0 1) is used, which means vertical down without XY orientation information.
+If no IJK values are set, (0 0 1) is used, which means the tool points into the direction of the Z axis without XY orientation information (i. e. the XY axes may or may not be rotated).
 * no means, there is no control about orientation
 * verticalUp:angle means the endpoint points up with optional rotation by angle degrees in respect to the X axis. path means, the angle follows the print path
 * verticalDown:angle repectively pointing down